 11. Constructing Equilateral Triangles, Squares, and Regular Hexagons Inscribed in Circles

 Constructing an accurate triangle, square, or hexagon within a circle is a matter of a few simple steps, and can be extremely practical.
-In this lesson, we will practice the construction of those three shapes.
+In this lesson, we'll practice the construction of those three shapes.